 We will send you an acknowledgement of your complaint and investigate it.
 We will speak with the person who is causing the problem and take appropriate action.
 We will write to you to let you know that we have dealt with your complaint.
 All information is treated in the strictest confidence.

-What can Maryhill Housing do about it?
+What can Maryhill Housing do?

-Police Scotland 999 or 101
+Police Scotland: 999 or 101

 Community Safety Glasgow: 0141 276 7400